 Under Clause 34 of the Regulation, regulated material can only be disposed of with the consent of the EPA, and in accordance with any conditions imposed by the EPA.

-If a person wishes to dispose of radiation apparatus, the apparatus must first be rendered permanently inoperable.
+Before disposal, any radiation apparatus must first be rendered permanently inoperable.
 Apparatus regulated under the Regulation is required to be disposed of in accordance with the conditions attached to the management licence.
-Any person wanting to dispose of radiation apparatus must notify the EPA of the disposal by completing and submitting the Radiation Management Licence: Variation Application form (PDF 531KB).
+The EPA must be notified of the disposal (by submitting a variation (to dispose) on your management licence) via eConnect EPA.

 Radioactive substances - sealed sources